FelixKrueger/reStrainingOrder/Docs/README.md

 Here I will only briefly mention a few aspects that affect the alignment step (in no particular order):

-- Reads should be adapter- and qaulity-trimmed before aligning them to the `MGP.N-masked` genome.
-As we are later on scoring single bp matches/mistmaches sequences should be of good quality.
-To avoid a "garbage-in-garbage-out" scenario, a single run through [Trim Galore](https://github.com/FelixKrueger/TrimGalore) or similar should suffice.
+- Reads should be adapter- and quality-trimmed before aligning them to the `MGP.N-masked` genome.
+As we are scoring single bp matches/mismatches later on, sequences should be of good quality.
+To avoid a "garbage-in-garbage-out" scenario, a single run through [Trim Galore](https://github.com/FelixKrueger/TrimGalore) or similar tool should suffice.

--
+- Alignments to N-masked genomes take (considerably) longer than to their non-N-masked counterparts.
+In the interest of time, it might thus be advisable to use only a subset of the original input FastQ file(s).
+We have run tests files down-sampled to 10, 5 or 2 million reads, which all arrived at the same answer.
+Keep in mind though that reStrainingOrder only assays chromosome 1 which is ~7% of the entire mouse genome.
+Example: if you started from say merely 1 million reads, only a few (ten-)thousand of them might eventually end up aligning to chromosome 1, and out of those you would then only look at the ones covering N-masked positions...
+I think our suggestion would be: down-sampling: yes, but not not too far down (maybe 5-20M as a rough guideline?).

+- The aligner you use needs to be capable of aligning to genomes containing `N` nucleotides.
+This has already been documented for [SNPsplit here:](https://github.com/FelixKrueger/SNPsplit/blob/master/SNPsplit_User_Guide.md#specific-considerations-for-more-specialised-applications-or-software), but I will quickly list the most important points again here:

 ### Specific considerations for more specialised applications or software